Kamran-Afzali/Kamran-Afzali.github.io/_posts/gRain.md

 ### Evidence Integration and Posterior Inference

-Bayesian networks excel at updating probabilities given observed evidence, though the interpretation of these updates requires care.
-The gRain package handles evidence through the `setEvidence` function:
+Bayesian networks update probabilities given observed evidence, though the interpretation of these updates requires care.
+The `gRain` package handles evidence through the `setEvidence` function:

 ```r
 # Set evidence: patient visited Asia and has dyspnoea